I thought I was doing my part to help educate confident girls who were able to speak up, advocate for each other and challenge ideas.

 Like so many things in education what gets measured gets done.

-Oral communication doesn’t just happen it must be modelled, guided and assessed.
+Oral communication doesn’t just happen it must be modeled, guided and assessed.

 The data became a catalyst for the children to start making their own decisions about how they needed to take action.